 In this line, <input files> corresponds to the input data files, formatted as an array.
 The optional argument [output directory] can be used to specify where the final output is saved (default is in /tmp), whilst the argument [PMT parameter file] can be given to specify the default PMT parameters.
-Furthermore, the timeslice selector (i.e. JDAQTimesliceL0 or JDAQTimesliceL1), the database test type (i.e. HV-TUNING-SEA-GAIN-v1 or HV-TUNING-GAIN-v1), the default output file name and the ROOT fit range and fit options for JFitToT can be specified by respectively setting the shell variables: TUNEHV_TIMESLICE_SELECTOR, TUNEHV_DB_TESTTYPE, TUNEHV_OUTPUT_FILE, TUNEHV_GAINFIT_RANGE, TUNEHV_GAINFIT_OPTIONS to the desired value, if needed.
+Furthermore, the type of time data (e.g. JDAQTimesliceLO or JDAQTimesliceL1), the database API version, the database test type, the default output file name and the ROOT fit range and fit options for JFitToT can be specified by respectively setting the shell variables: TUNEHV_TIMESLICE_SELECTOR, TUNEHV_DB_APIVERSION, TUNEHV_DB_TESTTYPE, TUNEHV_OUTPUT_FILE, TUNEHV_GAINFIT_RANGE, TUNEHV_GAINFIT_OPTIONS to the desired value, if needed.
+The available database API versions are listed in the class JDATABASE::JDBAPIVersion, whilst the available database test types are listed in the class JDATABASE::JDBTestTypesTuneHV.